MicrosoftDocs/quantum-docs-pr/articles/language/index.md

 Specifically:

-- The semi-colon, `;`, is used to end a statement or single-line directive.
+- The semicolon, `;`, is used to end a statement or single-line directive.
   It is not used for any other purpose.
 - The comma, `,`, is used to separate elements of a sequence.
 It is used for tuple literals, array literals, argument lists, tuple definitions, and type lists. **In a change from earlier